Agentic AI

 What institutions should prepare for

-Preparation should include AI literacy, workflow mapping, human review points, tool governance, data boundaries, staff capability, student guidance, and a realistic view of what agents can and cannot do reliably.
+Preparation should include AI literacy, workflow mapping, human review points, tool governance, data boundaries, staff readiness, student guidance, and a realistic view of what agents can and cannot do reliably.

-Use this hub as a starting point for leadership briefings, conference themes, research seminars, business school discussions, and workshops on the future of knowledge work.
+Use this page as a starting point for leadership briefings, conference themes, research seminars, business school discussions, and workshops on the future of knowledge work.

 Start with these resources